TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 9/2 Kings 9.14.md

 ---

 So Jehu the son of Jehoshaphat the son of Nimshi conspired against Joram.
-(Now Joram was keeping Ramoth-gilead, he and all Israel, because of Hazael king of Syria;
+(Now Joram was keeping Ramoth Gilead, he and all Israel, because of Hazael king of Syria;